mvolkmann/blog/src/smalltalk.md

 ### Methods

+Methods are associated with a specific class.
+Instance methods handle messages sent to objects instantiated from the class.
+Class methods handle messages sent to the class.

+Parameter names typically begin with "a" or "an".
+For example, `aScore`, `aName`, or `aDog`.
+Sometimes the names indicate the expected object type.
+For example, `aNumber`, `aString`, or `anArray`.

 All methods are public.
 By convention, methods that should only be used by other methods in the same class are placed in the "private" message category.